ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1165}

 The vSRX configuration contains a Juniper security policy with keywords dynamic-application any and junos-defaults.
 Remove the policy or replace junos-defaults with any.

+## Error 1167
+{: #error-1167}

+The vSRX configuration contains a Juniper `security ike` but does not specify a corresponding `external-interface`.
+Please modify the configuration and retry.

+## Error 1168
+{: #error-1168}

+The Ubuntu server is running in rescue mode.
+Exit rescue mode and retry.

+## Error 1169
+{: #error-1169}
+The vSRX configuration contains a security policy that checks the match of unsupported `dynamic-application junos:ICMP-TRACEROUTE`.
+Remove the policy line containing `junos:ICMP-TRACEROUTE`.

 ## Warning 1176
 {: #warning-1176}